ri23/FISHmodel/README.md

 # FISHmodel
-Code used for Ietswaart et al, Cell Systems (2017) in press
+Code used for Ietswaart et al, Cell Systems (2017), accepted for publication

 Additions will be made soon.